mangila/pokedex-java/backstage/README.md

 ### pokemon-task

 - Read Stream Logs from `pokemon-name-event`
-- Fetches data from PokeApi and cache HTTP responses in Redis
 - Updates the database with new Pokémon.
 - Runs a side effect and add Stream Logs (images and cries) into the `pokemon-media-event`.